Alcohol-Impaired Driving You wish to estimate, with 95% confidenc... | Channels for Pearson+

 1

-Simplify the expression to calculate the minimum sample size.
-Ensure that the result is rounded up to the nearest whole number, as sample size must be a whole number.
+Step 5: Simplify the denominator of the formula.
+Calculate 0.05^2, then divide the simplified numerator by this value to find the minimum sample size n.
+Round up to the nearest whole number, as sample size must be an integer.

 Verified video answer for a similar problem: